alexazhou/VeryNginx/readme.md

 ```

-install.py will keep the old config.json and  nginx.conf during updating.
-So that you **willn't lost configuration** after update.
+install.py will keep the old config.json and nginx.conf during update.
+So that you **will not lost configuration** after update.